 What is MapReduce?

-While MapReduce performs much more slowly than other models, its main advantage is its elastic flexibility to scale rapidly or allocate more computer nodes to shorten computation times.
-MapReduce can scale across thousands of nodes, most likely due to its distributed file systems and its ability to run processes near the data, rather than moving the data itself.
+While MapReduce performs much slower than other models, its main advantage is its elastic flexibility to scale rapidly or allocate more computer nodes to shorten computation times.
+MapReduce can scale across thousands of nodes, likely due to its distributed file systems and its ability to run processes near the data instead of moving the data itself.
 Its scalability reduces the costs of storing and processing growing data volumes.

 Unstructured Data Support

-Because unstructured data makes up the majority (80 per cent) of data generated, the fact that MapReduce can support any type of data structure helps enterprises analyse data much more effectively.
+Because unstructured data make up the majority (80 percent) of data generated, the fact that MapReduce can support any type of data structure helps enterprises analyze data much more effectively.

 How does MapReduce work?

-The way MapReduce works can be broken down into three phases, with an optional fourth phase.
+The way MapReduce works can be broken down into three phases, with a fourth phase as an option.

 - Mapper: In this first phase, conditional logic filters the data across all nodes into key value pairs.
-The “key” refers to the offset address for each record and the “value” contains all record content.
+The “key” refers to the offset address for each record, and the “value” contains all the record content.

 - Shuffle: During the second phase, the output values from mapping are sorted and consolidated.
 Values are grouped according to similar keys and duplicate values are discarded.
 The shuffle phase output is also arranged in key-value pairs, but this time the values indicate a range rather than the content in one record.

-As to how these phases are accomplished, the architecture is made up of two daemon services –Resource Manager and Node Manager – that run mapper and reducer tasks, along with monitoring and re-executing tasks that fail.
-These two also manage the parallel processing and fault-tolerance components of all MapReduce jobs.
+As to how these phases are accomplished, the architecture is made up of two daemon services—Resource Manager and Node Manager—that run mapper and reducer tasks, along with monitoring and re-executing tasks that fail.
+These two also manage the parallel processing and fault-tolerance components on all MapReduce jobs.

-As a job comes in, the resource manager coordinates cluster resource allocation of all running applications.
+As a job comes in, the resource manager coordinates cluster-resource allocation of all running applications.
 It works with the application master and node manager to determine which nodes can take on the job.
 Then the application master and the node manager(s) coordinate.
-The node managers are the ones that actually launch and monitor the compute containers to get the job done.
+The node managers are the ones who actually launch and monitor the compute containers to get the job done.